ancosen/Mnemosyne/README.md

 ## <a name='State'>Actual State</a>

-The development of Mnemosyne is a the beginning and only the first features are available.
+The development of Mnemosyne is at the beginning and only the first features are available.
 If you have improvement or new features ideas feel free to open a new issue.

 ## <a name='Usage'>Usage</a>